LucaOrtolan/Trustpilot-Reviews-Sentiment-Analysis-NLP-Project/README.md

 The repository has two notebooks: one with the webscraping code and the other with the machine learning part.
 The neural network's architecture has been made by Shency Jose in this Kaggle project https://www.kaggle.com/code/shencyjose/lstm-sentiment-analysis. <br>
 The webscraped data can can be found at this link: https://www.kaggle.com/datasets/lucaortolan/trustpilot-reviews-for-sentiment-analysis.

-Libraries used: tensorflow, keras, BeautifulSoup, pandas, numpy, matplotlib, seaborn,
+Libraries used: tensorflow, keras, BeautifulSoup, pandas, numpy, matplotlib, seaborn